tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document.md

 You can attach documents using three methods:

-1. Upload your document to the Tradecloud object-storage and attach the `objectId` to the order or line
+1. Upload your document to the Tradecloud object-storage and attach the `objectId` to the order or line.
-2. Upload your document to your company's content server and attach the `url` to the order line
+2. Upload your document to your company's content server and attach the `url` to the order line.
-3. Only attach document meta data, such as document code/number, revision and name
+3. Only attach document meta data, such as document code/number, revision and name.

 ## Method 1.
 Attach a document using the Tradecloud object-storage

 ### Step 1.
 Upload a document to the Tradecloud object-storage